 5 years ago I never would have considered Utah as a travel destination, mainly because I was convinced that the USA had nowhere interesting to visit.
 I was wrong, obviously!
 I discovered the beauty of Utah through countless Instagram posts and photos and then I fell in love and it made its way to the top of my bucket list.
-I showed A all the photos and after only a few minutes of convincing, he was ready to book our flights.
+I showed Andrew all the photos and after only a few minutes of convincing, he was ready to book our flights.
 As you all know, we loved Utah and can’t say enough good things about it.
-So if you are still on the fence about whether or not to go, here are 10 reasons to add Utah to your bucket list:

 1. NATIONAL PARKS